 i) “A system of pre-screening of the students desirous of taking admission in the medical institutions in these countries shall be worked out by MCI.
 This can be introduced from the forthcoming academic year.”

-ii) “The candidate is otherwise qualified (i.e.) he has obtained more than 50% marks in Physics, Chemistry and Biology in the 10+2 examination but has put in less than 5 years in a recognised institution (whether on account of a compressed course or on account of putting in more than 6 months in an unrecognised institution).”
+ii) “The candidate is otherwise qualified (i.e.) he has obtained more than 50% marks in Physics, Chemistry, and Biology in the 10+2 examination but has put in less than 5 years in a recognized institution (whether on account of a compressed course or on account of putting in more than 6 months in an unrecognized institution).”

 2. The Supreme Court’s decision for admission at the ‘eleventh hour”